harsh7in/Blogger/README.md

 <h1 align= "center"><b>Blogger</b></h1>

 <div align= "center">
-💥Blogger is a basic blogging application which includes user to create account and post their views.💫
+💥Blogger is a basic blogging application which includes user to create account and post their views.
 </div>

 <br>